-This pathology requires a holistic view of the health-disease process by the health professional, with the apprehension of the subject in its biopsychosocial dimension, integrating preventive, promotional and coordinated assistance actions, for a more comprehensive understanding of the disease and to favor more effective interventions and accession.
+This pathology requires a holistic view of the health-disease process by the health professional, with the apprehension of the subject in its biopsychosocial dimension, integrating preventive, promotional, and coordinated assistance actions, for a more comprehensive understanding of the disease and to favor more effective interventions and accession.
 A structured intervention in multidisciplinary teams for the effective development of programs of education and health promotion of these patients and relatives is fundamental[42].

 The abilities for self-care and self-control in DM2 of users and health professionals are illustrated in Table 1.